FAQ for College Day Speakers

 - Building and room number

-- Sign in at office
+- Signing in at the school's main office

 - AV equipment information, if needed